collectiveidea/audited/README.md

 $ rake db:migrate
 ```

+If you're using PostgreSQL, then you can use `rails generate audited:install --audited-changes-column-type jsonb` (or `json`) to store audit changes natively with its JSON column types.

 #### Upgrading

 If you're already using Audited (or acts_as_audited), your `audits` table may require additional columns.
 After every upgrade, please run: